 Lake Retba, which simply means Pink Lake, is a body of water located north of the Cap Vert peninsula of Senegal.

-The waters pinkness is caused by an algea which produces a red pigment that assists it in absorbing light.
+The waters pinkness is caused by algae which produce a red pigment that assists it in absorbing light.
 The color of the lake is very visible in the dry season and is known for its high salt content.

 6. Zhangye Danxia Landform